juliandsg0222/ruby/README.md

 The branch "chapters-seven-to-nine" contains the section 7 to 9 of the Udemy's course.

+The branch "chapters-ten-to-twelve contains the section 10 to 12 of the Udemy's course.

+The branch "chapters-thirteen-to-fifteen" contains the section 13 to 15 of the Udemy's course.

+The branch "chapters-sixteen-to-eighteen" contains the section 16 to 18 of the Udemy's course.

 ### Chapter One
 It includes a basic file showing a simple method and Ruby's own extension.